Catherine Drake

 Q: What are the most rewarding and challenging aspects of graduate school?

-The most rewarding aspect of graduate school so far is being able to take classes with other people who are as passionate about marine ecosystems as I am.
-It is really refreshing to know that there are others as interested in science as myself.
+A: The most challenging aspect of graduate school is definitely time management.
+The most rewarding aspect of graduate school is being able to take classes with other people who are as passionate about marine science as I am.
+It is really refreshing to know that there are others as interested in the oceans as myself.

 Q: What advice do you have for someone who wants to get in to marine science?